geo-c/OCT-WelcomeMS/README.md

 It seems that the map in the map section and the map below the photo don't get well together.
 Panning the main map somehow destroys the map below the photo.
 A dirty work-around in app.js (line 63-65) reacts to it but doesn't solve the issue.

 ## To-do
-"Listen" to the checkbox: If I choose a refugee camp and with off one of the checkboxes and then switch to another refugee camp, the icons of the corresponding deactivated category is still visible.
+~~"Listen" to the checkbox: If I choose a refugee camp and with off one of the checkboxes and then switch to another refugee camp, the icons of the corresponding deactivated category is still visible.~~ DONE